timescale/docs.timescale.com-content/architecture.md

 ### Hypertables
 The primary point of interaction with your data is a hypertable, the abstraction of a single continuous table across all space and time intervals, such that one can query it via vanilla SQL.

-Virtually all of your interactions with TimescaleDB are with hypertables, creating tables and indexes, altering tables, inserting data, selecting data, etc. can (and should) all be executed on the hypertable.
+Virtually all user interactions with TimescaleDB are with hypertables.
+Creating tables and indexes, altering tables, inserting data, selecting data, etc. can (and should) all be executed on the hypertable.
 [[Jump to basic SQL operations](/getting-started/basic-operations)]